marcgenton/marcgenton.github.io/_pages/publications.md

 **---**

-[15] Genton, M. G., and de Luna, X. (1999), “Indirect inference for spatio-temporal autoregression models”, proceedings of Spatial-temporal modeling and its application, Leeds, UK, 61-64.
+**[15]** Eyer, L., and Genton, M. G. (1999), [“Characterization of variable stars by robust wave vari- ograms: an application to Hipparcos mission”, Astronomy and Astrophysics Supplement Series, 136, 421-428.

-[14] Genton, M. G. (1999), “The correlation structure of the sample autocovariance function for a particularclassoftimeserieswithellipticallycontoureddistribution”, StatisticsandProbability Letters, 41, 131-137.
+**[14]** Genton, M. G. (1999), “The correlation structure of the sample autocovariance function for a particularclassoftimeserieswithellipticallycontoureddistribution”, StatisticsandProbability Letters, 41, 131-137.

-[13] Eyer, L., and Genton, M. G. (1999), “Characterization of variable stars by robust wave vari- ograms: an application to Hipparcos mission”, Astronomy and Astrophysics Supplement Series, 136, 421-428.
+**[13]** Genton, M. G., and de Luna, X. (1999), “Indirect inference for spatio-temporal autoregression models”, proceedings of Spatial-temporal modeling and its application, Leeds, UK, 61-64.

-[12] Genton, M. G., and Ma, Y. (1999), “Robustness properties of dispersion estimators”, Statistics and Probability Letters, 44, 343-350.
+**[12]** Genton, M. G., and Ma, Y. (1999), “Robustness properties of dispersion estimators”, Statistics and Probability Letters, 44, 343-350.

-[11] Gorsich, D. J., Karlsen, R. E., Gerhart, G. R., and Genton, M. G. (1999), “Target versus back- ground characterization: second generation wavelets and support vector machines”, proceedings of SPIE, 12p.
+**[11]** Gorsich, D. J., Karlsen, R. E., Gerhart, G. R., and Genton, M. G. (1999), “Target versus back- ground characterization: second generation wavelets and support vector machines”, proceedings of SPIE, 12p.

 **---**